rudaina6/LogicOn/README.md

 **LogicOn** is an interactive logic gates simulation game built with **Qt (C++)**, designed to help users learn and play with logic circuits.

-## 🔧 Features
+## Features

-- 💡 Tutorial section with Educational UI for basics
+- Tutorial section with Educational UI for basics
-- 🟢 Puzzles with increasing difficulty
+- Puzzles with increasing difficulty
-- 🔁 Real-time output simulation of circuits
+- Real-time output simulation of circuits

-## 🚀 Tech Stack
+## Tech Stack

 - C++ with Qt Framework
 - Qt Widgets for UI

-## 📸 Screenshots
+## UI Screenshots

 - Cover Page